hasanm4-6/hasanm4-6/README.md

 # Hi, I'm Muhammad Hasan Munir 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer.
-With a strong work ethic, a commitment to continuous learning, and a drive to innovate, I thrive on tackling challenges and turning creative ideas into practical solutions.
-Here you'll find a collection of my projects, contributions, and collaborations.
+I'm a passionate Full Stack Software Engineer with hands-on experience building scalable, production-grade web applications across frontend and backend.
+Strong focus on backend architecture, database design, and system flow, with proven experience designing APIs, schemas, and application workflows.
+Experienced in Next.js, React, FastAPI, Supabase, PostgreSQL, MongoDB, and Node.js, delivering end-to-end solutions from UI to deployment.
+Adept at collaborating in fast-paced environments, translating product requirements into clean, maintainable, and scalable codebases.
+Passionate about performance, clean architecture, and engineering things the right way—not just making them work.

 ---